Skip to main content

 3. Optionally enable Load Team Assignments for team-scoped capacity

 Enable nextedy.gantt.workingCalendar.useCache=true in each consuming project’s configuration properties.
-The cache is cleared automatically by the scheduled cache clearing job, or manually via the admin API endpoint.
+Clear the cache using the Clear Calendar Cache toolbar button (which appears when caching is active), or via the api/clearCalendarCache endpoint.

 How Calendar Resolution Works